Dr Melanie Burke

 - Website: LinkedIn | Googlescholar | Researchgate | ORCID

 Melanie Burke graduated with a BSc (Hons) in Applied Physiology before gaining her PhD from The University of Manchester on Visual Neurophysiology.
 From there she continued her interest in vision and the brain by investigating optical imaging with Dr Niall McLoughlin before accepting a research fellow position with Professor Graham Barnes in the Sensorimotor Neuroscience Laboratory at the University of Manchester.
-In 2007 she accepted a lectureship position at The University of Leeds in the School of Psychology (IPS) and has established her own VisuoMotor laboratory capable of simultaneous brain stimulation and recording during eye and hand movements.
-In 2014 Melanie was promoted to Associate Professor.
+In 2007 she accepted a lectureship position at The University of Leeds in the School of Psychology (SoP) and has established her own Brain and Behaviour laboratory capable of simultaneous brain recordings using functional Near Infra-Red Spectroscopy (fNIRS, Artinis Medical Ltd), brain stimulation using Transcranial Magnetic Stimulation (TMS, Magstim Ltd), and recording of eye (EyeLink 1000 Hz, SR Research) and hand movements.
+In 2014 Melanie was promoted to Associate Professor within the SoP.

 She is the Grand Challenge Lead of the Successful Ageing group in the SoP, a member of the Cognitive Neuroscience (CoNi) Research Group, and the Perception, Action and Cognition Lab (PACLab) group.